LawQWE

 How is the new system a game changer for employers?

-The legal profession is evolving and these new pathways to qualification will ensure employers are not only accessing a diverse pool of talented candidates for their paralegal and trainee opportunities but also helping them gain valuable QWE and unlock their future as qualified solicitors.
+The legal profession is evolving and the new pathway to qualification involves less regulation for employers wanting to train and grow their staff, will ensure employers are able to access a more diverse pool of talented candidates for their paralegal and trainee opportunities and also helps trainees gain valuable QWE and unlock their future as qualified solicitors through its flexibility.

 Register as an employer today and become one of our LawQWE champions.
-Contact the LawQWE team at jobs@lawqwe.com for more information.
+Sign up for a premium profile and create an enhanced profile with dynamic content features leading to more visibility with candidates.
+Any questions?
+Contact the LawQWE team at employers@lawqwe.com for more information.

 us